celery/celery/docs/userguide/calling.rst

 - `interval_start`

     Defines the number of seconds (float or integer) to wait between retries.
-Default is 0, which means the first retry will be instantaneous.
+Default is 0 (the first retry will be instantaneous).

 - `interval_step`